ansible-collections/amazon.aws/README.md

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [Amazon AWS collection repository](https://github.com/ansible-collections/amazon.aws).

-You cal also join us on:
+You can also join us on:

 - Freenode IRC - ``#ansible-aws`` Freenode channel